Crueldad/HealthcareNow/README.md

 •	Burn chart (Monica and Farhad)

-#### User Story and Time Estimates:
+### User Story and Time Estimates:

+#### Iteration 1:
-* User should be able to log in
+User should be able to log in
-Tasks:
+* Tasks:
-* Data model in Django
+1. Data model in Django
-* Create user interface
+2. Create user interface
-* Commands for inserting new users in database
+3. Commands for inserting new users in database
-* Hashing username and password
+4. Hashing username and password
-*Velocity: 0.7
+* *Velocity: 0.7
-Days of work: 14
+* *Days of work: 14
-Days we finish: 14/0.7=20
+* *Days we finish: 14/0.7=20
-Each person work days: 20/5= 4*
+* *Each person work days: 20/5= 4*

 User should be able to add information to their profile
-Tasks:
+* Tasks:
-Create user interface
+1. Create user interface
 Save information to database
 10 days
 Velocity: 0.25